Saarthak-Vijayvargiya-github/PCA-Multiple-Bands/README.md

 # Principal Component Analysis [PCA]

 This code can be used to calculate principal components of an image consisting of multiple bands.
+Also it shows the principal component images.

-First, it calculates the covariance matrix, then eigenvalues, eigenvectors and then calculated the principal component matrix.
+First, it calculates the covariance matrix, then eigenvalues, eigenvectors and then calculates the principal component matrix.